zidanetaufiqulhakim-hue/scam_detection_experiment/README.md

 This project fine-tunes multilingual transformer models to detect scam and phishing-style messages with high sensitivity while staying practical for low-cost deployment.
 The core idea is simple: missing a scam is expensive, so the modeling workflow prioritizes recall, but the final candidate also needs a small memory footprint and predictable inference latency.

 The repository documents the full experimentation path in notebooks: multi-source data collection, dataset quality checks, class balancing, label-noise reduction, parameter-efficient fine-tuning, and holdout evaluation.
-The current leading deployment candidate is a LoRA-tuned MiniLM model because it offers the best overall trade-off between scam recall and model size.
+The current leading deployment candidate is a reduced-precision MiniLM adapter model, documented here as a QLoRA-style setup, because it offers the best overall trade-off between scam recall and model size.

 ## Why This Project Matters